 - Preheat the oven to 175ºC and prepare a brownie/cake pan or nine to twelve muffin cases.

 - Simply mix all the ingredients, except for the chocolate, smooth in a food processor or first mix the banana and apple sauce smooth with a handstand mixer and then stir in the rest ingredients.

 - Divide the batter between the muffin cases or just transfer to your prepared pan.
 Optionally top with for example chocolate, cacao nibs, nuts, seeds, nut- or seed butter and bake for 15 minutes or until a tooth pick runs clean.
 Take out, let cool slightly, cut up and enjoy.

 *I have tried using pea protein and it turned out almost as good.
-Slighly more gooey and tasteless and not as brownie like but still completely eadible.
+Slightly more gooey and not as brownie like but still edible.